project-forth-works/project-forth-works/Algorithms/CRC-generation/crc-math.md

 There are rings with infinite many members such as the ring of integers.

 There are also rings with a finite number of members.
 If you take a number n you can consider all numbers that have the same remainder divided by n to be equivalent.
 This leads to quotient rings having the elements 0 to n-1.
-Addition and multiplication wrap around `mod p`.
+Addition and multiplication wrap around mod p.
 If n is a prime number the rings have additional beneficial properties.
 They are fields and there is always a unique factorization of any ring member into prime factors.
 On important prime quotient ring is W<sub>2</sub> = { 0, 1 } that is suitable to represent single bits.

-Computer scientists are interested in rings that have 2^n (for some n, e.g. 16 or 32) elements as typical computer memory cells hold n bits.
+Computer scientists are interested in rings that have 2<sup>n</sup> (for some n, e.g. 16 or 32) elements as typical computer memory cells hold n bits.

-Quotient rings based on *polynomials* indeed have 2^n members and are thus good for giving memory cells a mathematical interpretion and making use of their mathematical properties.
+Quotient rings based on *polynomials* indeed have 2<sup>n</sup> members and are thus good for giving memory cells a mathematical interpretion and making use of their mathematical properties.
 Again polynomial rings with "prime" polynomials, so called *irreducible* polynoms, have the unique factorization property.

 So let's look at polynomials.
 We will concentrate on a special kind of polynomials that is well suited for our application area.